Juneau, Alaska: European encounters

-Mining era
+Mining era and naming

 After the California gold rush, miners migrated up the Pacific Coast and explored the West, seeking other gold deposits.
 In 1880, Sitka mining engineer George Pilz offered a reward to any local native in Alaska who could lead him to gold-bearing ore.
 A local native arrived with some ore, and several prospectors were sent to investigate.
 On their first trip to Gold Creek, they found deposits of little interest.
-However, Pilz sent Joe Juneau (cousin of Milwaukee co-founder Solomon Juneau) and Richard Harris back to the Gastineau Channel, directing them to Snow Slide Gulch (the head of Gold Creek).
-According to the Rev. Samuel Young, in his book Alaska Days with John Muir, it was their party's campsite at the creek head that Juneau and Harris decided to explore, in the summer of 1879.
-There they found nuggets "as large as peas and beans," in Harris' words.
+However, Pilz sent Joe Juneau (the cousin of Milwaukee co-founder Solomon Juneau) and Richard Harris back to the Gastineau Channel, directing them to go to Snow Slide Gulch (the head of Gold Creek).
+According to the Rev. Samuel Young, in his book Alaska Days with John Muir, Juneau and Harris decided to explore their party's campsite at the creek head in the summer of 1879.
+They found nuggets "as large as peas and beans" there, in Harris' words.

-On October 18, 1880, the two men marked a 160 acre town site where soon a mining camp sprang up.
-Within a year, so many miners had arrived that the camp became a village, albeit made up mostly of tents and shacks rather than substantial buildings.
-It was the first European American settlement founded in this territory after the United States purchased Alaska.
+On October 18, 1880, the two men marked a 160 acre town site and soon a mining camp sprang up.
+Many miners arrived within a year and the camp became a village, albeit made up mostly of tents and shacks rather than buildings.
+It was the first European American settlement founded in the territory after the United States purchased Alaska.
 By the autumn of 1881, the village had a population of over 100 and was known as Rockwell, after Lt.
 Com.
 Charles Rockwell; later it was known as Harrisburg after prospector Richard Harris.
-On December 14, 1881, a miners' meeting of 72 persons decided to name the settlement Juneau, after prospector Joe Juneau.
+On December 14, 1881, it was decided at a miners' meeting of 72 persons to name the settlement Juneau, after prospector Joe Juneau.

 Establishment of Russian Orthodox Church

-Perhaps because of the pressure of this European encroachment, some Tlingit appealed to the Russian Orthodox Church.
-It had given services in northern Tlingit settlements in local languages since 1800 and 1824.
-One of its priests had translated scripture and liturgy into the Tlingit language in the 1830s–1840s.
-The Tlingit arranged for an Orthodox priest to come to their settlement in Juneau.
-In 1890, some 700 people converted, following chief Yees Gaanaalx and his wife of Auke Bay.
-The Orthodox Church Missionary Society supported the Tlingit in furnishing and constructing a church for this large congregation.
+Likely due to the pressure of European encroachment, some Tlingit appealed to the Russian Orthodox Church.
+It held services in northern Tlingit settlements in local languages as early as 1800 and 1824.
+One of its priests translated scripture and liturgy into the Tlingit language during the 1830s and 1840s.
+The Tlingit arranged for an Orthodox priest to come to their Juneau settlement.
+In 1890, about 700 people converted after chief Yees Gaanaalx and his wife of Auke Bay joined the church.
+The Orthodox Church Missionary Society supported the Tlingit in furnishing and constructing a church for the large congregation.

-St. Nicholas Orthodox Church was completed in 1894 and has maintained a strong presence among the Tlingit, Serbians, and other Europeans who followed this church.
-The iconostasis has six large panels sent from Russia.
+The St. Nicholas Russian Orthodox Church was completed in 1894 and has maintained an important presence among the Tlingit, Serbians, and other Europeans who follow Orthodox traditions.
+The iconostasis has six large panels which were sent from Russia.